mdiener/grace/README.md

 2. You may want to add Python and the script directory to your Path environment.
 To do that, follow the link to a guide: http://www.itechtalk.com/thread3595.html
 2. Now you have multiple options.
 You can either go to your console and execute _easy_install.exe grace_ or get a better installer (pip) first by issuing *easy_install.exe pip*
 3. If you chose to get pip, you can now use it install grace: *pip.exe install grace*
-4. After you have installed grace this way, you can then use it in the command line with *python.exe C:\Python27\Scripts\grace --new*
+4. After you have installed grace this way, you can then use it in the command line with *python C:\Python27\Scripts\grace new*

 The good thing about pip is, that it offers you an option to remove installed python modules again.